ddev/ddev/docs/content/users/install/ddev-installation.md

     DDEV does work fine on the Windows side, although it's quite a bit slower than WSL2 by default, but good results have been reported by users who enabled mutagen, `ddev config global --mutagen-enabled`.

-    * If you use [chocolatey](https://chocolatey.org/) (recommended), then you can just `choco install ddev git` from an administrative shell.
+    * If you use [Chocolatey](https://chocolatey.org/) (recommended), then you can just `choco install ddev git` from an administrative shell.
 Upgrades are just `ddev poweroff && choco upgrade ddev`.
     * A windows installer is provided in each [ddev release](https://github.com/drud/ddev/releases) (`ddev_windows_installer.<version>.exe`).
 Run that and it will do the full installation for you.
 Open a new git-bash or PowerShell or cmd window and start using DDEV.
     * Most people interact with DDEV on Windows using git-bash, part of the [Windows git suite](https://git-scm.com/download/win).
 Although DDEV does work with cmd and PowerShell, it's more at home in bash.
-You can install it with chocolatey using `choco install -y git`.
+You can install it with Chocolatey using `choco install -y git`.
     * For performance, many users enable mutagen, `ddev config global --mutagen-enabled` (global) or `ddev config --mutagen-enabled` just for one project.

     !!!note "Windows Firefox trusted CA"